jc487497/a2-cp3402-2019-team26/README.md

 ### After migrating the database, Wordpress runs the installer.
 What went wrong?

-Wordpress looks for database tables with a specific table prefix, in this case wp8v_.
+Wordpress looks for database tables with a specific table prefix, in this case wpae_.
 If this value is set incorrectly it won't find the new tables so it will try to run a fresh install.

 This problem has a simple fix:
 1. Open the wp-config file located in the root folder of your wordpress install
 2. Search for the table_prefix variable
-3. Change it to **wp8v_**
+3. Change it to **wpae\_**